 Keyboard manufacturers have been getting creative over the last 10 years.
 Some great advancements have been made and of those the invention of Bluetooth wireless digital piano keyboards.
-I think wireless technology is making its way to all keyboards in the near future.

 My overall opinion is that Bluetooth wireless keyboards are great because they allow you to hook up wireless to your cellphones or headphones.
 This is great for younger pianists who want access to learning programs on their keyboards.